pycomm3 - A Python Ethernet/IP library for communicating with Allen-Bradley PLCs.#

 Optionally, you may configure logging using the Python standard logging library.
 A convenience method is provided to help configure basic logging, see the Logging Section in the docs for more information.

-pycomm3 is a Python 3-only library.
-The minimum supported version of Python is 3.6.1 and has been tested up to 3.9.
+pycomm3 is a Python 3-only library and is supported on Python versions from 3.6.1 up to 3.10.

 There should be no OS-specific requirements and should be able to run on any OS that Python is supported on.